 All Saints Theatre Ministry, in partnership with local theaters, strengthens the bonds in our community, educates in different genres of theatre and provides thought provoking discussions with cast and directors through the offering of night out events throughout the year.

-We will have a Post-show discussion with Director, Jessica Kubzansky along with complimentary beverages & cheese
+We will have a post-show reception with complimentary beverages & cheese

 We will have a pre-show reception with complimentary beverages & cheese

 Romantic, funny, and profoundly moving, Tom Stoppard’s meticulously crafted masterwork invites you to unravel the big and small mysteries of the universe at bucolic Sidley Park.
 There, the intricate interplay of past and present is equally driven by fierce intellectual curiosity and the fickle passions of the human heart.
 Tickets are $40, and available at http://qrs.ly/8h55h7f.

 For more information about upcoming Theatre Ministry contact Debbie Daniels at 626.583.2750 or firstname.lastname@example.org.